udhayamgit/openshift-is-awesome/README.md

 # Openshift is awesome
-A list of awesome OpenShift things.
+The plan is to curate and list awesome OpenShift things.

+TODO refactor this to use https://github.com/sindresorhus/awesome

+# Categories
 ## Learning Resources
 ## Examples / Demos
 ## Full Apps